Equity in Performance Management

 Did you know that managers account for at least 70% of variance in employee engagement scores across business units?
 Educating them on how to give effective feedback is critical to having equitable performance management.

 Moreover, these conversations have to be a two-way conversation.
-Managers should always explain the context of any given feedback, why they choose a rating (if applicable) and encourage a two-way conversation.
+Managers should always explain the context of any given feedback (it helps when examples are given) and why they choose a rating (if applicable), and they must always ask their direct reports questions to encourage a dialogue.
 On the flip side, employees should be comfortable enough to ask the manager (or giver of feedback) why they received a particular feedback.
-You can check out our articles on the importance of feedback, how to create a culture of feedback, and some examples of employee feedback for more details.
+Two-way conversations help create a culture of feedback in the organization.

-Sometimes ratings can be the source of “unfairness”.
+Sometimes performance ratings can be the source of “unfairness”.
 Ratings must be clearly communicated to employees.
 Moreover, ratings must be accompanied by sufficient quantity and quality of feedback.
-A 3/5 won’t create a high-performer if the employee does not know which behaviours to repeat and correct.
-(For our view on ratings, feel free to check out our article on performance ratings).
+A 3/5 won’t create a high-performer as the employee does not know which behaviours to repeat and correct.

 3) Align and adapt goals